fnx-io/fnx_router/README.md

 - your element is invisible and should become visible
 - your element is visible and should become invisible
-- you element is visible and should stay visible, but params changed (see _Routing parameters_ above)
+- your element is visible and should stay visible, but params changed (see _Routing parameters_ above)

 ## API